 - Key shrubs: Calluna vulgaris (heather), skimmia (colourful buds throughout autumn, opening in late winter)

 - Key shrubs and trees: Acer palmatum varieties, cornus, liquidambar, prunus varieties

 Fruit and Berries

-- Great berries: Callicarpa, Gaultheria procumbens, Cotoneaster (e.g. ‘Berried Treasure’) and Pyracantha
+- Great berries: Callicarpa, Gaultheria procumbens, cotoneaster (e.g. C. ‘Berried Treasure’), pyracantha and skimmia

 What to Plant for Instant Impact

 Gardening is often about the patient process of growing from seed, bulb or small plant and nurturing it over time.
 If you want to balance this out with immediate colour, scale and foliage in your garden, you can always find larger plants or those in bloom right now for instant impact.
 Be sure to water newly planted gardens often.